-The College bookstore has all textbooks and most school supplies needed by Navarro College students.
-It also carries clothes and a variety of gift items.
+The College Bookstore sells school supplies, loose leaf, digital textbooks, and other course materials needed by Navarro College students.
+The bookstore also carries Navarro College apparel and a variety of gift items.

+Navarro College Bookstores are located in Corsicana, Waxahachie, Midlothian, and Mexia.
+The Corsicana bookstore is located in the Albritton Administration Building.

+COLLEGE BOOKSTORE HOURS

-The store on the Corsicana campus is located in the Albritton Administration Building and is open from 7:30 a.m. to 6 p.m., Monday through Thursday, and from 8:00 a.m. to 5:00 p.m.
-Friday.
+All bookstores are open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
 Hours are extended during rush times and may vary at each campus.

-Summer hours are 8:00 a.m. to 5:00 p.m., Monday through Thursday.
-Please check the Navarro College website for Friday Summer hours.
-Summer hours begin immediately after graduation and regular hours resume mid-August.
+Summer hours are 8:00 a.m. to 5:00 p.m., Monday through Thursday and 8:00 a.m. to 12:00 p.m. on Fridays during June and July.

+Please check the Navarro College website if you would like to place online orders for books, supplies, and apparel.

+WEBSITE: http://bookstore.navarrocollege.edu/home

+BOOK BUYBACK

 The bookstore also holds a book buy-back at the end of each Fall and Spring semesters.
-Exact days and times will be posted on campus.
+Exact days and times will be posted on campus and on the website.